zowe/zowe-explorer-vscode/packages/zowe-explorer-api/README.md

 Extensibility API for Zowe Explorer is a collection of APIs that can be used to extend the [Zowe Explorer](https://github.com/zowe/zowe-explorer-vscode) VS Code extension with alternative z/OS interaction protocols and new capabilities.

-Extensibility API for Zowe Explorer is used by open source Zowe Explorer extensions, including the [IBM z/OS FTP for Zowe Explorer](https://github.com/zowe/zowe-explorer-vscode/tree/main/packages/zowe-explorer-ftp-extension) and [IBM CICS for Zowe Explorer](https://github.com/zowe/cics-for-zowe-client/tree/main/packages/vsce) VS Code extensions, as well as several commercial extensions.
+The API is used by extenders of the Zowe Explorer VS Code extension, including the [IBM z/OS FTP for Zowe Explorer](https://github.com/zowe/zowe-explorer-vscode/tree/main/packages/zowe-explorer-ftp-extension) and [IBM CICS for Zowe Explorer](https://github.com/zowe/cics-for-zowe-client/tree/main/packages/vsce) VS Code extensions, as well as several commercial extensions.

 The API is organized into modules that are exposed through the top-level `index.ts` file for convenient access.